c-git/c-git.github.io/content/misc/til.md

   <summary>Click to expand!</summary>

 It all started with me trying to create a new [egui](https://www.egui.rs/) project.
-I decided to use [my template](https://github.com/c-git/my_egui_template/tree/main) which I wrote a setup script for.
+I decided to use [my template](https://github.com/c-git/my_egui_template/tree/main) (Note sunset my version of the template wasn't worth the maintenance costs) which I wrote a setup script for.
 The sequence of events went like this:

 - In vscode use `Open folder...` to create a folder (using the open dialog) and open that folder.